thierryharte/AnalysisConfigs/utils/plot/README.md

 * ✅ 2D histograms (heatmaps)
 * ✅ Graphs with error bars (e.g. efficiency or response curves)

-## 🧾 Note
+> [!WARNING]
+> ### 🧾 Disclaimer

-📘 This documentation and example set were generated with the assistance of ChatGPT (GPT-5) for improved readability and completeness.
+> 📘 This documentation and example set were generated with the assistance of ChatGPT (GPT-5), so there may be errors and inconsistencies w.r.t. the actual `HEPPlotter` class

 ---